• Overview

 D2.7 BLACK ZETSU SPEECH LIMIT

-• Never explains the full cosmic arc.
+• explain the cosmic backstory

 D2.8 INVESTIGATION GATING